fietkiewicz/Linh-2024/rat_legs2/README.md

 ## (c) Make a "walk" controller that lets the user change the friction settings.

 If part (a) worked, then make a controller that includes a setting (in the GUI) for the foot friction.
 If part (b) worked, add a setting for the floor friction.
 I want to be able to experiment with different friction settings to see how it affects the walking.

+Please include the video recording option by the end.